-Scholarship & Mission Fund
+Scholarship & Mission Fund.
 PTAs may opt to establish a Scholarship and Mission Fund.
 Impartiality and equitable access are paramount when granting scholarships to students, educators, or other PTA entities.
 Have clear, written procedures to govern the formation of the committee and the selection of recipients.
 Committee members' relatives may not apply for funds.
 The funding source for these scholarships comes from a Mission Fund to which the PTA actively seeks contributions.
 The accumulation of funds might take several years, which is permissible if the PTA maintains a well-documented plan.
 Donors must be informed of the plan's status.
-While it is not necessary to issue a 1099-MISC for scholarship recipients, the PTA is required to inform recipients that, if any portion of the funds is not used for educational expenses, it is considered taxable income by the IRS.
+The PTA is required to inform recipients that, if any portion of the funds is not used for educational expenses, it is taxable income by the IRS.

-Obligating Future Boards

-As a 501(c)(3) organization, a PTA cannot obligate future Boards to a specific expenditure.
+Obligating Future Boards.
+A PTA cannot obligate future Boards to a specific expenditure.
 A future BOD is not required to spend funds as designated by the previous BOD.
 Large, long-term projects should be very carefully planned and undertaken only if there is dedicated support from the General Membership.
 A bank account may be opened for a specific future purpose, especially if the donors specified what their donation would support.

-Noncommercial Policy
+Noncommercial Policy.
 PTA Bylaws include the requirement to be noncommercial.
 This means the PTA name may not be used with commercial activities of other organizations including the promotion of the other's goods or services.
 PTA does not raise money for other organizations or individuals, no matter how worthy the cause.

-Amending the Budget

-Amendments to the budget might be necessary because the budget is only an estimate of the planned expenditures and income.
+Amending the Budget.
+Amendments to the budget might be necessary because the budget is only an estimate of the planned expenses and income.
 Amendments can be made at any General Membership Meeting or Special General Membership Meeting called for that purpose with proper notice.
 An affirmative two-thirds vote is needed.